cpmech/russell/russell_ode/README.md

 ### <a name="brusselator-ode"></a> Brusselator ODE

+This example corresponds to Fig 16.4 on page 116 of Reference #1.
+See also Eq (16.12) on page 116 of Reference #1.

 #### Solving with DoPri8 -- 8(5,3) -- dense output

-This is a system of two ODEs, well explained in Reference # 1.
-This problem is solved with the DoPri8 method (it has a hybrid error estimator of 5th and 3rd order; see Reference # 1).
+This is a system of two ODEs, well explained in Reference #1.
+This problem is solved with the DoPri8 method (it has a hybrid error estimator of 5th and 3rd order; see Reference #1).

 This example also shows how to enable the *dense output*.